 Just a side note from my personal experience as an occupational therapist.
 There are also many children who may hold the pencil using the grasps described in this section (and seen in the photo below), however it is also important to observe where pencil control comes from.
 Does the child hold these fingers rigidly and move their hand at the wrist, elbow or shoulder?
 In which case these grasps are no longer dynamic but static and child demonstrates some difficult with separation of the two sides of the hand (read more about that here).

 THIS month is all about PENCIL GRASPS at Your Kids OT!
-I have more to share with you about inefficient and adaptive grasps; confusion in the literature about the "static tripod grasp" and a fun easy way to practice applying the "right" pencil pressure.
+I have more to share with you about inefficient and adaptive grasps; and a fun easy way to practice applying the "right" pencil pressure.

 I'm looking forward to seeing some wonderful creative ways to address pencil grasp and pencil control!
 What is your favourite way to encourage a dynamic, functional and efficient pencil grasp?